Friend,

 SHOP SMART

-Get liquor from CVS or Walgreens and drink on your own as much as possible per it is cheapest this way.
-Get some waters to bring and have a reusable cup to refill it as necessary.
-Don’t overdo your shopping, there are souvenir shops that are $10 and below for everything so shop there first.
+Get bottled waters to bring out with you, and have a reusable cup to refill it as necessary.
+Don’t overdo your shopping, there are souvenir shops that are $10 and below, so shop there first.

 PARTY!!!!

 There’s no party like a Vegas party.
 The highlight of the trip for me was definitely the Tee Grizzley pool party we went to.
 Vegas is always lit so there is always going to be a celebrity making an appearance or performing where you are going.
-Eventbrite.com is really good for being in the know (or ask your concierge).
-If you’re interested, talk to your concierge about getting on the list to go see them.
+Eventbrite is really good for being in-the-know (or ask your concierge).
 Go to a day party, or just bar hop.
-Even if you are going to Vegas through the week there is always going to be a lit party to go to (ask around which ones to go to on which nights).
+Even if you are going to Vegas through the week there is always going to be a party to go to (ask around which ones to go to and which nights).

-I hope this helps someone.
+I hope this helps you, Friend.
 I can’t wait to plan my next trip to Vegas!
-Drop me some comments on your experiences and if you have any questions feel free to ask away.
-Have fun love and stay safe!!
+Have fun and stay safe!!